TcMenu/tcMenu/README.md

 The Generator is capable of round trip development too - most of the code is offloaded into associated CPP and Header files.

-## Priorities for the next versions

-* Some more videos on youtube showing how to generate menus.
-* A C# API and the ability to secure certain submenus.

 ## TcMenu saves memory in many ways

 Memory usage is so low that it's even viable for Arduino Uno and other smaller boards, by holding all static data possible in static RAM, and only including the display drivers and remotes that you're using.